TheKicker/rocket-downrange/README.md

 # Rocket Downrange
 [![Netlify Status](https://api.netlify.com/api/v1/badges/192c5a3a-340b-4e0c-ae7b-870e0f221ebc/deploy-status)](https://app.netlify.com/sites/trusting-goldwasser-e71a14/deploys)

-Rocket Downrange is a site I am developing to showcase the advancements of humanity in regards to the exploration of outer space.
+Rocket Downrange is a side project site I am developing to showcase the advancements of humanity in regards to the exploration of outer space.
 While the core Vue.JS is my own writing (please be patient as I continue to learn), all data you see on the site is returned from various API's.
 The first three API's I am using belong to SpaceX (USA), Rocket Lab (USA) and NASA (USA) and are provided for free or free with a registered key.
 Thus, the site should continue to be a fun and dynamic way of keeping updated on the industry at large.

+Most of the images you see - especially those of planets are owned by NASA.
+Other media may be directly from SpaceX, RocketLab, or other organizations featured on the site.
+I claim no ownership of these and am only using these as assets of learning.

 I hope the site serves you well and I am always open to critique/criticism,

  <a href="https://www.cavlemasters.com" target="_blank">- Cav Lemasters ( @TheKicker )</a>

- <a href="https://www.cavlemasters.com/contact" target="_blank">Contact Me</a>
 <div align="left">
 <hr>
 All mission data belongs to corresponding company.
-Most of the images are not mine, sourced from Adobe Creative Cloud and other free graphics sites.
-Site will remain free, safe and an open playground for all.
+Site will remain open, free and a learning resource for all.
 </br>
 </br>
 Hosted on Netlify, built with Vue.js, Axios, Vue-Meta, Bootstrap 4 and more!